shogo2022/cloud-network-troubleshoot/scenarios/03-aws/cheat_sheet.md

 3. Now, let's add a route to the internet.
 I have deployed a internet gatewaay which act as an internet perimeter between your VPC and the outer world.
 Select "Edit route" in route table, and follow the image below:
 ![answer](./asset/03-guide04.jpg)

-4. Now shou should be able to browse the web page.
+4. Now you should be able to browse the web page.